 * Foreign investors seen raising investment - analyst

-TOKYO, Nov 7 (Reuters) - Japan's Nikkei index jumped to a near 26-year-high on Tuesday, as foreign investors piled in on expectations of strong earnings from Japan Inc., while Wall Street's strength underpinned sentiment.
+TOKYO, Nov 7 (Reuters) - Japan's Nikkei index jumped to a near 26-year-high on Tuesday morning, as foreign investors piled in on expectations of strong earnings from Japan Inc., while Wall Street's strength underpinned sentiment.

-The Nikkei share average opened lower but later soared and closed 1.7 percent higher at 22,937.60, the highest closing level since January 1992.
+The Nikkei share average opened lower but later gained as much as 1.0 percent to 22,775.68 in morning trade, the highest level since January 1992.

 U.S. stocks climbed to record highs overnight, helped by earnings optimism and merger activity.